jqueuniet/netbox-go/apiv4_1/docs/NestedIPAddress.md

 ### NewNestedIPAddress

-`func NewNestedIPAddress(id int32, url string, displayUrl string, display string, family int32, address string, ) *NestedIPAddress`
+`func NewNestedIPAddress(id int32, url string, family int32, address string, ) *NestedIPAddress`

 NewNestedIPAddress instantiates a new NestedIPAddress object This constructor will assign default values to properties that have it defined,